Testing preference elicitation methods in clinical case studies

 Clinical case studies

-We have started three core PREFER patient preference studies looking at cancer, rheumatoid arthritis and neuromuscular disorders.
-Both academic and industry partners are adding more patient preference studies to the PREFER portfolio that will help us cover different disease areas, methods and research questions.
+We are running three core PREFER patient preference studies looking at lung cancer, rheumatoid arthritis and neuromuscular disorders.
+Both academic and industry partners have added studies to the PREFER portfolio that will help us cover different disease areas, methods and research questions.

 By the middle of 2019, we will have drafted recommendations and asked stakeholder advisory groups to test them to see how they work for other disease areas and decision points.
 By the middle of 2021 we expect to have a refined draft.
 Final recommendations will be presented in the autumn of 2021.